Martin Lewis issues urgent warning over Barclaycard's 'under-the-radar' change

-Barclaycard: Martin Lewis issues warning over Barclays UK credit card change - Money Saving Expert advice
+Martin Lewis: money warning issued over Barclaycard UK change, Money Saving Expert savings advice - news

 and live on Freeview channel 276

-Martin Lewis has issued a warning to those using Barclaycard warning over “worryingly under-the-radar change” that “sounds trivial” but isn’t.
+Martin Lewis has issued a cautionary note to Barclaycard users, offering advice about a “worryingly under-the-radar change” that “sounds trivial” but isn’t.

-The money saving expert expressed his concerns on Twitter/X after learning that the bank is altering how repayments are calculated for millions of customers, meaning that the minimum amount you must repay each month will likely be reduced from July.
+After learning that the bank is changing how repayments are calculated for millions of customers—meaning that the minimum amount you must repay each month will probably be reduced starting in July—the money-saving expert voiced his concerns on Twitter/X.

 “Sounds trivial,” he wrote, “but it could DOUBLE the total interest you repay.”